 How to Restore and Balance Your Qi

-Your Qi can become unbalanced due to a lack of nutritious food, clean, mineralized water, good sleep, and fresh air.
+Your Qi can become unbalanced due to a lack of nutritious food, clean, mineralized water, good sleep, rest, and fresh air.
 By nourishing your body and staying in harmony with your environment, you’ll be able to restore and balance your Qi.

 1. Foods and drinks that enhance your Qi